newbiedev99/odoo_free_modules/README.md

 Repository for Odoo Module Free
 -------------------------------

-Repository which is used to store the odoo modules that I made and is free for you to use.
+Repository which is used to store the odoo modules that We made and is free for you to use.

 Please support us with
 - [x] Don't forget to give stars